 Other Princeton books authored or coauthored by Mark R. Cohen:

-Another Princeton book authored or coauthored by Bernard Lewis:
+Other Princeton books authored or coauthored by Bernard Lewis: